MicrosoftDocs/fabric-docs/docs/workload-development-kit/extensibility-front-end.md

 This [Microsoft Fabric workload development sample repository](https://github.com/microsoft/Microsoft-Fabric-workload-development-sample) serves as a guide for integrating a custom UX Workload with Microsoft Fabric.
 This project enables developers to seamlessly integrate their own UI components and behaviors into Fabric's runtime environment, enabling rapid experimentation and customization.
 Developers can use the Fabric development kit's framework to build workloads and create custom capabilities that extend the Fabric experience.
 The Fabric platform is designed to be interoperable with Independent Software Vendor (ISV) capabilities.
 For example, the item editor allows creating a native, consistent user experience by embedding ISV’s frontend in the context of a Fabric workspace item.

 The UX Workload Frontend is a standard web app ([React](https://react.dev/)) that incorporates our workload client SDK, a standard npm package, to enable its functionality.

 The ISV hosts and runs it inside a sandboxed `<iframe>` in the Fabric portal.
 It presents ISV-specific UI experiences such as an item editor.

 The SDK provides all the necessary interfaces, APIs, and bootstrap functions required to transform a regular web app into a Micro Frontend web app that operates seamlessly within the Fabric portal.

 The SDK provides a sample UI with the following features:

-* Showcases the usage of most of the available SDK calls
+* Showcases the usage of most of the available SDK calls.
-* Demonstrates an example of the Fluent UI-based extensible **Ribbon** that matches the look and feel of Fabric
+* Demonstrates an example of the Fluent UI-based extensible **Ribbon** that matches the look and feel of Fabric.
-* Allows easy customization
+* Allows easy customization.
-* Allows you to observe changes in Fabric in real time, while in Fabric Development Mode
+* Allows you to observe changes in Fabric in real time, while in Fabric Development Mode.

 ## Prerequisites